jake-field/tweebt.io/README.md

 	- This requires a separate search through `includes.tweets` to find media keys to resolve that aren't already available in `includes.media`
 		- Most likely do this first then append resolved media objects to `includes.media`
 - iOS oauth issue: https://twittercommunity.com/t/cannot-have-ios-devices-authenticate-with-oauth2-0-in-a-web-application/173772
+- `offline.access` scope issues: https://twittercommunity.com/t/refresh-token-expiring-with-offline-access-scope/168899/14
+	- Unsure if this is on my end but for the most part this seems like an issue on their end
 - Twitter/v2/ does not support video/gif urls yet (acknowledged in 2020 by twitter staff): https://developer.twitter.com/en/docs/twitter-api/data-dictionary/object-model/media
 	- Recently v2 users got granted access to the v1.1 media endpoint, but that's for uploads only, not fetching.
 A weird "workaround" 2 years later...
 	- https://twittercommunity.com/t/v1-1-media-endpoints-available-for-essential-access-in-the-twitter-api-v2/171664